-4.120.
+- 4.121.
+Proposals for new development will be expected to contribute to open space, sport and recreation provision in accordance with Policies BSC10, BSC11 and BSC12 of the adopted Cherwell Local Plan Part 1. - 4.122.
 The evidence base for these policies is the District's PPG17 Open Space, Sport and Recreational Facilities Needs Assessment, Audit and Strategy 2006, the subsequent Green Spaces and Playing Pitch Strategies 2008 and the Open Space Update 2011.
 The Council has now commissioned studies to update this information.
 Should these studies result in amendments to the open space standards, these standards will be updated in the Cherwell Local Plan Part 2.